sherryrich/gymbag/README.md

 ## Web Marketing / Marketing Strategies

 ### SEO - Search Engine Optimization
-Google keyword research was used to optmise web pages and content to increase ranking in search engines.
+Google keyword research was used to optimise web pages and content to increase ranking in search engines.
 Both short-tail & Long-tail keywords are used.
 The “People also ask” and “Related searches” was also used to identify keywords used.

 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/seo_keywords.JPG)